Users love the service!

 This was a significant challenge; VAT is complex, involving many people and processes.
 There isn’t just one VAT team, so we spent a lot of our time trying to find out who could answer our questions.

-For example, understating why a repayment might be delayed was particularly tricky.
+For example, understanding why a repayment might be delayed was particularly tricky.
 The vetting process for repayments is a closely guarded secret.
 It’s done on a case-by-case basis, and fraud can be a problem.
 Naturally, HMRC didn’t want to give away anything that might make it easier to cheat the system.

 Mapping the service took weeks.
-At our daily standups, we slowly filled-in the process on our “wall of knowledge”.
+At our daily stand-ups, we slowly filled in the process on our “wall of knowledge”.

-Furthermore, even those having a good experience were confused about how they’d be paid.
+Even those having a good experience were confused about how they’d be paid.
 For example, users thought that setting up a Direct Debit meant that repayments would be sent back to the same account.
 This isn’t true, people have to provide a “repayment account”.
 Without one, HMRC would send a cheque.

 In the Alpha phase, we: